 Can I Travel for Umrah and Hajj with a Tourist Visa?

 The Saudi Arabia tourist visa has not yet been implemented but is expected to soon be available as an Electronic Travel Authorization through a simple online application which can be completed in just a few minutes.
-However, the eVisa will not be valid for travel for Umrah and Hajj and will be exclusively available for purposes of tourism only.

 Once implemented, the tourist visa for Saudi Arabia will make the country much more accessible for citizens of countries including the United States, all Schengen Area member states, Australia, Japan, South Korea, South Africa, Brunei, Malaysia, Singapore, and Taiwan.
 Additional eligible nations are expected to be announced in due course.